aerenchyma/ProgramsInformationPeople/_sources/Assignments/ps6.rst

         print current_temp
         print recent_update

+    See further detailed instructions in your file!

-.. external:: ps_6_6
+.. external:: ps_6_07

-    **PROBLEM 5: Generalizing your code**
+    **PROBLEM 6: Generalizing your code**

     At this point, you'll consider the code you've written so far in your file, and make it generalizable.
 Which means...
 FUNCTIONS.

-    Define a function called ``get_airport()`` that accepts a three-letter airport code string as input, and returns a Python dictionary (like the one you saved in ``airport_data`` above) with data about that airport.
+    *See further detailed instructions in your file* for writing a function called ``get_airport`` which takes an airport code as input e.g. ``DTW`` or ``PHX``, and returns a Python dictionary with data about that airport.

-    This function should work no matter where it is called, with just the input of an airport code like "DTW" or "PDX"!
-It should *not* depend upon global variables.
-(So, if you input ``"DTW"`` into your ``get_airport`` function, you should get a different result returned than if you invoke the function with the input ``"LAX"``, and so on.

-    You can assume that the requests module is available in your file, though (you do not have to import it again in your function definition of ``get_airport``).

-.. external:: ps_6_7
+.. external:: ps_6_08

-    **PROBLEM 6: More code generalization**
+    **PROBLEM 7: More code generalization**

     Now, write another function called ``extract_airport_data()`` that accepts an airport code string as input, like ``"LAX"``, and returns a tuple: of the airport name, status reason, current temp, and recent update.
 This function should call the ``get_airport()`` function.

+    See instructions in your file!

-.. external:: ps_6_8
+.. external:: ps_6_09

-    **PROBLEM 7: Create examples of using your newly defined functions**
+    **PROBLEM 8:** Examples of using your newly defined functions

-    Now, iterate over the ``fav_airports`` list we've provided in your code file and print out the abbreviated info for each one, by calling ``extract_airport_data()``.

-    After that code is executed, you should see 4 different tuples of airport data, each on a separate line.

-.. external:: ps_6_9

-    **PROBLEM 8: Error handling and exceptions**

-    We have provided an invocation of ``extract_airport_data`` with a bogus airport code in the code file, like so:

-    ``print extract_airport_data("XYZ")``

-    If you run it as is, it should throw an exception.

-    Wrap the call to ``extract_airport_data`` in a try/except block, so that you should see: ``Sorry, that didn't work.`` printed out when you run your code.
+    In this problem, you'r using the code you just wrote in earlier problems!
+See detailed instructions in your file.

 .. external:: ps_6_10

-    **PROBLEM 9: Dealing with real live data**
+    **PROBLEM 9:** Dealing with real live data and error handling

     We've provided a list of airport codes in the variable ``possible_airports``, in the problem set code file.
-But not all of them are valid airports!
-Write code that iterates over this list and prints out a tuple of the airport data for each one. *But*, if it's not a valid airport code, your code should print ``Failed for airport <whatever the code is that didn't work>``, e.g. ``Failed for airport JAC``.
-Use a try/except block to do this.
+But not all of them are valid airport codes!
+So you'll need to use a ``try/except`` block.

+    See detailed instructions in the file.

 .. external:: ps_6_11

-    **Using real live data to write a CSV file**
+    **PROBLEM 10:** Using real live data to write a CSV file

-    Finally, instead of printing out the results of code like you wrote above, you'll write the data to a CSV file.
-Iterate over the same list ``possible_airports`` again, but this time, write code to write to a CSV file called ``airport_temps.csv`` with 4 columns: ``airport_code``, ``status_reason``, ``current_temp``, ``recent_update``.
+    See detailed instructions in your file!

     Your resulting CSV file should have at least 5 lines: 4 lines for real airport data, and 1 line for the column headers.
 The content of each cell should have well-formatted data: no extra parentheses, just the specific value that corresponds to that header!

-    In a case where you encounter an invalid airport code, you should *not* write to the CSV file.
-Instead, you should print to the console: ``Failed for airport <whatever the bad airport code is>``.
-Use a try/except block to do this.

     **Make sure the CSV file you create is called airport_temps.csv.
 We will run tests on the CSV files post-submission, and we depend on the name of the file being correct.**

     Open the document in Excel or in Google Drive to make sure that it is properly formatted.

-    **You should not upload the CSV file your code creates -- when we run your code, it'll appear!**

 .. external:: ps6_dyu